 Button Sizes Chart

-Here is a button sizing chart with the ligne converted to inches and millimeters.
+Here is a button sizes chart with the ligne converted to inches and millimeters.
 Note there is a small amount of rounding in the conversions.
 You will notice that some of the measurements between buttons are very small.

 What are Standard Button Sizes?